JacobTorresME/ME405-Romi/README.md

 ### Project Obejctive

-- **Goal**: The primary goal of this project was to design, build, and program a robot, called Romi, capable of autonomously completing a predefined course using cooperative multitasking
+**Goal**: The primary goal of this project was to design, build, and program a robot, called Romi, capable of autonomously completing a predefined course using cooperative multitasking

-- **Tasks**:
+**Tasks**:
 - Detecting and following a black line while making the necessary route adjustments.
 - Navigating through a grid/tunnel section using heading information from a onboard IMU.
 - Detecting and responding to obstacles using bump sensors to detect collisions.

-- **Solution**: We implemented a line sensor, bump sensor, and IMU heading information to navigate and complete the track.
+**Solution**: We implemented a line sensor, bump sensor, and IMU heading information to navigate and complete the track.

 **Track Reference**:
-Below is a picture of the track used for the run:

 ```markdown
 ![Track Layout](docs/track_layout.jpg)
 ```
-Romi can:
+**Romi can**:
   1. Follow black lines using IR sensors and a PID controller.
   2. Navigate a grid/tunnel utilizing IMU headings and encoder distance data.
   3. Detect collisions using bump sensors and respond accordingly.

+**Romi Setup**:

 **Demonstration**:
 ```markdown